remkop/picocli/README.md

 ### Help to promote picocli
 If you like picocli, there are a few things you can do to help:
-* Star picocli on GitHub!
+* Give picocli a star on GitHub!
 * Tweet about picocli!
 What do you like about it?
 How has it helped you?
 How is it different from the alternatives?
 * Upvote my [Quora answer](https://www.quora.com/What-is-the-best-way-to-parse-command-line-arguments-with-Java/answer/Remko-Popma) to "What is the best way to parse command-line arguments with Java?"
 * Upvote my [StackOverflow answer](https://stackoverflow.com/a/43780433/1446916) to "How do I parse command line arguments in Java?"